Tetsu – New Menu, New Surprises

 Not on menu

 Of course, every visit to Tetsu should end with a yummy scoop of black sesame ice cream!
-That’s my favorite dessert here and I must have it every single time :)
+That’s my favourite dessert here and I must have it every single time :)

 Tetsu